AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/readme.md

 If there is not enough information provided in a request, the team requests additional information from the requestor.
 If the requestor does not respond within X number of days, the team closes the request.

 **Create or update content**–Content creation work is completed following the process documented in the [Adobe Experience League Contributor Guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/introduction.html).
-Depending on the request, work can include converting new content to markdown, creating a new topic, or updating an existing topic.
+Depending on the request, work can include converting new content to markdown, creating a topic, or updating an existing topic.

 **Content review, approval, and publication**–Content is reviewed and edited during topic creation or update using [GitHub pull requests](https://experienceleague.adobe.com/docs/contributor/contributor-guide/setup/git-fundamentals.html?lang=en#pull-requests).
 All content must go through editorial review.
 Technical review is optional and depends on the content.
 If no technical review is necessary, the process continues with an editorial review only.
 This process can take several iterations until the content is approved.